luhipi/sarvey/docs/processing.rst

 Step 4: Densification
 ^^^^^^^^^^^^^^^^^^^^^

-Two unwrapping options (**processing:apply_temporal_unwrapping**, also applies to step 2) are implemented and should be chosen based on the characteristics of the displacement (spatial extend, magnitude, temporal behaviour).
+Two unwrapping options (**general:apply_temporal_unwrapping**, also applies to step 2) are implemented and should be chosen based on the characteristics of the displacement (spatial extend, magnitude, temporal behaviour).

 - Output of this step
     - cohXX_ifg_unw.h5